Mamiya 7 Review: 5 Reasons Not to Buy! + Mamiya 7 User Guide + YouTube Review

 - Mamiya 7 shutter won’t fire – One possible cause is the dark slide is still in place (it happened to me!)
 Release the dark slide (as in the video) and try again (*also make sure the film is advanced!)

-- Mamiya 7 battery – the camera takes one SR44 or 4LR44 battery
+- Mamiya 7 battery is dead – the camera takes one SR44 or 4LR44 battery

 - Mamiya 7 without battery – the camera has an electronic shutter so needs batteries to operate.
 Once the battery LED is blinking it shows low battery so it is a good time to replace soon.